Want your perfect workout program?

 Start packing on muscle today with our carefully crafted hypertrophy program.
 Designed to maximize muscle growth in a short amount of time, this program will help you acheive...

-While performing a cable pullover is easiest with a straight bar or rope handle attachment (in terms of set up and possibly getting the best activation), there are alternative options.
+While performing a cable pullover is easiest with a straight bar or rope handle attachment, there are several alternative options.

 If your cable pulley doesn’t go very high or you feel more stable in a kneeling position, you can also do a cable pullover from a kneeling position; in this case, you would still set the pulley as high as it can go, but then place your knees about shoulder-width apart on the ground (preferably on a mat) while still performing a slight hip hinge in order to complete the movement.